Dive into Distributions

 3. No two customers visit within small time intervals, such as seconds, of one another.

-Now suppose that random variable $X$ describes the number of visitors per night, and that $P(X=n)$ denotes the probability of $n$ people visiting between 7 and 9 P.M.
-Let $\lambda$ denote the average number of visitors per night as the population parameter, and suppose that the P.D.F of $X$ is as follows: $P(X=x) = \frac{\lambda^x e^-\lambda}{x!}$.
+Now suppose that random variable X describes the number of visitors per night, and that P(X=n) denotes the probability of n people visiting between 7 and 9 P.M.
+Let λ denote the average number of visitors per night as the population parameter, and suppose that the P.D.F of X is as follows: P(X=x)=λxeλx!.

-In such a case, $X$ is called the random variable of a Poisson distribution.
+In such a case, X is called the random variable of a Poisson distribution.
 In fact, such a random variable retains three key characteristics:

 1. Independence